The World Intellectual Property Organization (WIPO) divides trademarks into 45 internationally recognized classes.

 Below we’ll list each of these products in more detail.

 At its most basic, Class 3 protects all marks relating to perfumes and colognes.
 This includes:

 - Any item specifically made for body fragrance

 - Essential oils

-Even if the soap is medicated, or for a certain area (like feet), it is still in class 3.
-Bath salts or crystals are also in this category.
+Even if the soap is medicated, or for a certain area (like feet), it is still in Class 3.
+In this way, bath salts and crystals are also included in this category.

 Hair care includes any type of shampoo or conditioner, but it also includes the plethora of other products that are put in hair, including hair spray, hair gel and hair relaxers.

 This would include only cosmetic treatments for pets, such as dog shampoo and pet deodorant.

 This large category includes every kind of soap, bleach, ammonia, or detergent that you would use to clean something around the house, including:

 - Household cleaning – De-greasing, stripping, waxing, polishing—you name it.
 All household cleaning products go here.